10 Tips For Monitoring Leads22 Jul 2019

 6. Use your CRM to record your interactions at the right time and on the right place.
 Each time you deal with a lead or a client, log the details as Activities against their record and starts to build a rich history of your relationship with that person.
 When you look at a client’s details three months down the line, you can see exactly who they spoke with and what about.
 It helps put you and your colleagues in the driving seat when engaging with your leads.

 7. Let some workflow and automations do some of the heavy lifting.
 If there are set actions you do time and again, you can configure Action Plans to automatically create those activities.
 If there are emails you always ping off to prospects – for example a new product brochure or a link to an introduction video – then get that automated via an Email Plan so it will always happen.
+Updating the primary or other records, sending notifications, setting warnings…that will take some workflow.
 Some of these tricks are all about eliminating the human error factor wherever possible and letting the system really work for you.

 8. Once you are up and running monitoring leads in your CRM solution, you’ll need to see how the team is getting on.
 There will be numerous reports you can build such as showing you the number of leads converted in a given time period, how many leads each of your sales people are currently managing, or which lead source is returning the best results.

 9. Request customer feedback.
 Whilst you are engaging with your clients, you could get some constructive criticism back there and then.
 What did your clients like about the sales process, and where did they think there is room for improvement?
 If you wait for too long after the sales process is complete, then you’re in danger of losing that energy and enthusiasm that you have built up with your client and so the feedback you gain is likely to be less valuable.